Hetty82/angular-assignment/readme.md

 ## Assignment
 Build small Angular 2 application using TypeScript and Http, based on given instructions.

+## Requirements to run the app
+Apart from the angular requirements you probably want to run this in Chrome or another Webkit-browser, since I use css variables and they are not supported in IE yet.

 ## Preparation
 1. Make an ugly drawing of what the app will look like
 2. Scribble the behaviors that come into mind on it